davetang/learning_awk/README.md

 ![Build
 README](https://github.com/davetang/learning_awk/actions/workflows/create_readme.yml/badge.svg)

-Learning AWK.

 ## Motivation

-After failing to use AWK, I always resort back to using `perl -lane`.
+After failing to use `awk`, I always resort back to using `perl -lane`.
 This works fine but perhaps more people are familiar with AWK than Perl.
-Here I’ll try to finally learn the AWK syntax.
+Here I’ll try to finally learn AWK syntax using examples.

 ## Using AWK

-99% of the time I use AWK is because it can print specific columns even with inconsistent delimiting.
+99% of the time I use `awk` is because it can print specific columns even with inconsistent delimiting.
 Consider the following output.

 ``` bash
 for f in $(ls *.sh); do wc ${f}; done